microsoft/TemplateStudio/docs/getting-started-developers.md

  ![CoreTS submodule](./resources/getting-started/CoreTS-Submodule.PNG)

-When you clone WTS you have to run two commands: `git submodule init` and `git submodule update` to fetch all the data from Core Template Studio.
+When you clone WinTS you have to run two commands: `git submodule init` and `git submodule update` to fetch all the data from Core Template Studio.
 When fetching changes, also execute `git submodule update` after doing `git fetch` to be sure you're submodule is up to date.

 Changes on Core Template Studio should be done on the Core Template Studio repos.